Sudowoodo: Conception and development

 Its design was created by Sugimori unexpectedly whilst drawing various illustrations of characters.
 Following its creation, Sugimori asked a scenario writer to create backstory for the design about a Pokémon that blocks the player's path.
 Sudowoodo is a tree-like Pokémon featuring a brown body, beady eyes and an antannae-like protrusion from its head.
 The protrusion on its head will be a different size depending on its gender, being smaller for females compared to males.
 On the end of its arms are three green balls, which can vary in size.
 Its shiny form converts its body into an olive green color with dark magenta balls.
 Sudowoodo like to blend in and mimic trees.
 They are afraid of rain, and will flee when rain comes.
 It has strong limbs, allowing it to hold its arms up for long periods of time in order to mimic a tree.
 Sudowoodo are popular with the elderly, similarly to how bonsai are popular with them.
 Its Japanese name, Usokkī, comes from "uso," meaning "false," and "ki," meaning either "tree" or "wood."
 In English, the name "Sudowoodo" is a pun on "pseudo wood."
 Its name is German, Moglebaum, translates to "cheating tree," while its name in French, "Simularbre," translates to "acts like a tree."

+Sudowoodo has been voiced by different people depending on the media.
+Originally voiced by Keiji Fujiwara and Kiyotaka Furushima in the anime, it was later portrayed by Bill Rogers in Pokémon Journeys: The Series and Yuina in the short animation Pokétoon: The Pokémon Cartoon Animation.
+Tatsuki Kobe voiced it in Pokémon Horizons: The Series.